Brighton Dome provides an extraordinary space in which to bring the arts alive.

 Our venue also has a rich history as a classical music concert hall playing host to some of the world's finest orchestras.
 Early jazz pioneers, the Southern Syncopated Orchestra, played here in 1921.
 Tragically, that same year, many of its members were lost in a fatal shipping accident between Glasgow and Derry.

 Other highlight moments include when world famous singer, actor and activist, Paul Robeson performed as part of the grand re-opening on 11 January 1936, following the transformation of the Concert Hall into the venue that we know today with its glorious Grade I listed Art Deco interior.

 In 1964, artists including Muddy Waters and Sister Rosetta Tharpe performed at Brighton Dome as the American Folk Blues and Gospel Caravan rolled into town.
 Ella Fitzgerald made several appearances, including a performance with Duke Ellington Orchestra in 1967, while Miriam Makeba celebrated her 70th birthday with a show at Brighton Dome in 2002.
-Find out more about the world famous black and Asian artists that are part of our history.
+Find out more about how we celebrated the world famous black and Asian artists that are part of our history, during Black History Month.

 In 1974 the venue hosted ABBA’s victory in the Eurovision Song Contest with Waterloo; this landmark win was honored with the award of a Blue Plaque, which was unveiled live on BBC Sussex as part of BBC Music Day in 2017.

 ABBA winning Eurovision on stage at Brighton Dome